msaponja/Manual/Powershell.md

-    Add-Computer	                    # Add a computer to the domain Add-Content	                        # Add to the content of the item Add-History	                        # Add entries to the session history Add-Member	                        # Add a member to an instance of a PowerShell obje Add-PsSnapIn	                    # Add snap-ins to the console Add-Type    	                    # Add a .NET Framework type to a PowerShell session Add-WindowsFea	                    # Install roles, role services, and features Backup-GPO	                        # Backup group policy objects (GPOs) Backup-GPO	                        # Backup group policy objects (GPOs) Begin	                            # Function BEGIN block
+    Add-Computer	                    # Add a computer to the domain Add-Content	                        # Add to the content of the item Add-History	                        # Add entries to the session history Add-Member	                        # Add a member to an instance of a PowerShell object Add-PsSnapIn	                    # Add snap-ins to the console Add-Type    	                    # Add a .NET Framework type to a PowerShell session Add-WindowsFeature	                # Install roles, role services, and features Backup-GPO	                        # Backup group policy objects (GPOs) Backup-GPO	                        # Backup group policy objects (GPOs) Begin	                            # Function BEGIN block